A Typical Day in Kindergarten

 Each kindergarten classroom is staffed with a kindergarten teacher and paraprofessional.
-Class sizes range from 20-23 students with several kindergarten classrooms also hosting a student teacher or Professional Development School intern.
+Class sizes range from 20-24 students with several kindergarten classrooms also hosting a student teacher or Professional Development School intern.
 Parents are also welcomed and encouraged to volunteer in their child's classroom.
-The morning typically involves an opening gathering/morning meeting time, language arts centers and math centers.
-After lunch and recess most classrooms schedule Kid Writing, science, social studies, and developmental play activities.
+The morning typically involves an opening gathering/morning meeting time, reader's workshop, writer's workshop, and math.
+After lunch and recess most classrooms schedule science, social studies, and developmental play activities.
 A description of each aspect of the kindergarten day is described in more detail as well as specific information about each curricular area can be found on this page.

 Songs, stories, calendar, large group instruction, and signing in are all a part of Morning Gathering.
 We use this as way to provide a soft landing for our students and orient them to the school day.
 Each child signs in on a tally chart asking them to answer the question of the day like, "Did you play in the leaves this weekend?"
 Then the teacher uses this data to help children count, group, and analyze.